zliu-math/zliu-math.github.io/_pages/about.md

-My research is on both mathematics and AI, spanning math for AI and AI for math.
-Mathematically, my work is rooted in probability theory and differential geometry, and these also remain the central topics to my work in pure mathematics.
+My research is on both <span style="color:#1a73e8;">Mathematics and AI</span>, spanning <span style="color:#1a73e8;">math for AI</span> and <span style="color:#1a73e8;">AI for math</span>.
+Mathematically, my work is rooted in <span style="color:#1a73e8;">probability theory</span> and <span style="color:#1a73e8;">differential geometry</span>, and these also remain the central topics to my work in pure mathematics.
 I move in both directions: I develop new mathematics for AI, and I apply mathematical structure into methods for solving problem in learning theory — while also exploring how AI can contribute back to mathematics.
 My projects always come as dual programs: a foundational mathematical line that is motivated by AI and a companion AI track to apply the developed mathematics.